2023 Kitchen Remodeling Costs in New York City

 Finish level refers to the general quality and price level of fixtures, materials, and finishes.
 These include countertop materials, cabinetry materials and fabrication, flooring choices, and the brands and models of sinks, faucets, and appliances you choose.
 The higher the finish level, the faster your costs will increase.

 - Budget finish: Budget materials are generally off-the-shelf items from “big box” stores or IKEA.
 This includes Ikea cabinets, Wilsonart solid surface countertops, Pergo laminate floors, various tiles under $10 / square foot, fixtures by Delta and American Standard.

 - Mid-grade finish: Mid-grade materials balance cost efficiency with material quality.
-This includes cabinets by Diamond or Kemper, Caesarstone countertops, Daltile floors, tiles by TileBar and Ann Sacks, fixtures by Brizo, Hansgrohe, or Kohler.
+This includes cabinets by Diamond or Kemper, or cabinet fronts from Semihandmade; Caesarstone countertops, Daltile floors, tiles by TileBar and Ann Sacks, fixtures by Brizo, Hansgrohe, or Kohler.

 - High-end finish: High-end takes quality and craftsmanship above standard, and introduces custom work.
 This includes custom cabinets, countertops by Cambria and Neolith, floors by Porcelanosa, tiles by Cle Tile and Artistic Tile, fixtures by Graff, Kallista, or Rohl.